DishaDudhal/Scraping-tables-from-Website-and-Storing-them-in-MySQL-database/README.md

 4) sauce            (pip install sauce)
 5) mysqlclient      (pip install mysqlclient)

-Python Version used  - Python 3.6.6 64-bit \
+Python Version used  - Python 3.6.6 64-bit<br>
-MySQL version - 8.0.20 64 bit version (please install Visual Studio C++ 2019 redistributable version for this purpose beforehand)\
+MySQL version - 8.0.20 64 bit version (please install Visual Studio C++ 2019 redistributable version for this purpose beforehand)<br><br>

 Steps for working:
 1) I first created the desired table in MySQL.
 Code for which can be found in MySQL_queries.sql file.
 For the purpose of this project I have created two tables namely "planned_outages" and "Planned".